Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Chordal graphs

 In this section we analyze the behavior of our algorithms in the class of chordal graphs.
-Recall that a graph $G$ is {\em chordal} if every its induced cycle of length at least 4 has a chord.
-Chordal graphs are interesting because a central vertex in them can be found in linear time \cite{ChDr94} but finding the diameter in linear time will refute the Orthogonal Vector Conjecture \cite{CDHP01,RV13}.
+Recall that a graph $G$ is {\em chordal} if every induced cycle of length at least 4 has a chord.
+Chordal graphs are interesting because a central vertex in them can be found in linear time \cite{ChDr94} but finding the diameter in truly subquadratic time would refute the Orthogonal Vectors Conjecture \cite{CDHP01,RV13}.